Goddessnunu22/brand-assets/README.md

 **Things you might need:**

+1. `Logo Alicia Prince
-1. `Logo + Text` assets involve the Devfolio 'D' logo with the 'Devfolio' text without any background.
+2. + Text` assets involve the Devfolio 'D' logo with the 'Devfolio' text without any background.

 It has three variants -